Milchreis/PicSort_Old/README.md

 The latetest version of the picsort program is hosted on github.
 Feel free to [download](https://github.com/MilchReis/PicSort/raw/master/bin/picsort_0-3.jar "download-address") it.
 On windows the program starts normally with a double click on the file.
 On linux set the execute-flag, f. e. `chmod 755 picsort.jar` and start with `java -jar picsort.jar` in the terminal.

 Until now I create the executable jar-file with the build-in eclipse export system.
+If you want to build your program for your self, download the source and import the project into eclipse.
+After that export the project as 'runnable jar'.

 ## Future builds ##
 The following list includes the changes in the current code base to the lastest version.
 The next release will contains the following changes.